 For further details about SPAs in AEM, see the following documents:

 The page component for a SPA doesn't provide the HTML elements of its child components via the JSP or HTL file.
 This operation is delegated to the SPA framework.
-The representation of child components is fetched as a JSON data structure.
+The representation of child components or model is fetched as a JSON data structure from the JCR.
 The SPA components are then added to the page according to that structure.
 This behavior differentiates the page component's initial body composition from non-SPA counterparts.

 If the SPA page component inherits from the page core component, there are two options for making the cq.authoring.pagemodel.messaging client library category available: